What is MND-SMART?

 Outcome

-The memantine arm was ended early after the trail was evaluated as part of the regular interim analyses.
+The memantine arm was ended early after the trial was evaluated as part of the regular interim analyses.
 At the stage 2 interim analysis, it was found that memantine was highly unlikely to be beneficial for people living with MND.
 This was shown by no significant improvement in the rate of change in the ALSFRS-R scale compared to the placebo – indicating no change in the rate of progression of the disease.

 Trazodone Hydrochloride